-The District Engineer is authorized and responsible for activating District staff and resources, for requesting or providing mutual aid assistance from public agencies, and for supervising District staff, contractors, and/or mutual aid resources assigned to the District for 1) levee patrol, 2) flood fight operations, and 3) District de-watering operations.
+The District Engineer is authorized and responsible for activating District staff and resources, for requesting or providing mutual aid assistance from public agencies, and for supervising District staff, contractors, and/or mutual aid resources assigned to District for 1) levee patrol, 2) flood fight operations, and 3) District de-watering operations.

-The Board President will issue a Delegation of Authority letter (see Attachment 2) confirming and defining these authorities as noted in Section 3.2.2 and issue an Emergency Resolution (see Attachment 3).
+The Board President will issue a Delegation of Authority letter (see Attachment 2) confirming and defining these authorities as noted in Section 3.2.2 and the Emergency Resolution Template (See Attachment 3) to support the existence of an emergency in the District and the need for any and all local, state and/or federal support.